EasternEdgeRobotics/Software_2024/README.md

 ### Camera Streamer

 In production, camera feed from the main enclosure Raspberry Pi 4 as well as the 3 mini-enclosure Raspberry Pi Zero 2Ws is streamed over TCP/IP using MJPEG (motion jpeg).
 This is done using a Github project called [Spyglass](https://github.com/roamingthings/spyglass).
-To install the streamer on a Raspberry Pi, all that simply has to be done is copy over the Cameras directory and running the install.sh script inside.
+To install the streamer on a Raspberry Pi, copy over the /Cameras directory and run the install.sh script inside.
 ```
 . install.sh
 ```
 This will configure everything and turn the camera streamer into a daemon service running in the background.
 To access the camera stream, the following can be typed in a browser:
 ```
-http://<Raspberry Pi ip>:<Port specified in the spyglass.conf file (defualt 8080)>/stream
+http://<Raspberry Pi ip>:<Port specified in the spyglass.conf file (default 8080)>/stream
 ```
 ### Simulator

-The simulator is not part of the production environment is is meant to completely replace the physical bot while retaining all elements of the frontend and the majority of elements from the backend (minus i2c board communications for the actual bot).
+The simulator is not part of the production environment.
+Is is meant to completely replace the physical ROV while retaining all elements of the frontend and the majority of elements from the backend (minus i2c board communications for the actual ROV).
 Navigate to the Simulation section below to learn more.

 # Production Installation Guides